getspooky/Jibli/README.md

+# Welcome to Jibli App 😷

-### ✌️ We are so excited to have you.
+✌️ We are so excited to have you.
 With your help, we can build out Jibli to be more stable and better serve our community.

 <br>
 <p align="center">